Nature photography: Landscape photography

 Landscape photography aesthetics have changed throughout the decades based on the trends of the time.
-It is closely related to Landscape paintings and is often discussed in direct relation to it throughout its history.
+It is closely related to Landscape paintings and is often discussed in direct relation to them throughout its history.

 As is the trend in much of nature photography, the focus of landscape photography is on the natural beauty of the world with little artificial lighting or staging.
 There are also forms of landscape photography that are seen as more artistic or abstract than others, though those seem to lean more towards a macro photography style.

 Wildlife photography

 Wildlife photography focuses on capturing pictures of animals, especially those considered exotic, in their natural habitats, and therefore, only became truly popular once cameras were portable.
 Depending on the purpose of the photograph and photographer, wildlife photography can either portray the animals in action (such as eating, fighting, or in flight), or in more static and detailed poses for identification purposes.
 Much like in landscape photography, wildlife photography is also often used in magazines such as National Geographics to inform and inspire audiences.

 Photographs taken of captive or controlled animals are not considered wildlife photography as by definition from three of the world's largest photography societies, the Photographic Society of America, the Fédération Internationale de l'Art Photographique and the Royal Photographic Society.
 According to these three photography societies, the definition for wildlife photography that will be applied to photography competitions, is photos taken of any zoological of biological organism (including fungi and algae), in an uninhibited (wild) environment.